deepset-ai/haystack-tutorials/markdowns/20_Using_Haystack_with_REST_API.md

 ## Launch Haystack API and Elasticsearch

 Pipelines are ready.
-Now, go to the directory where `docker-compose.yml` is and run `docker-compose up`.
+Now, run `docker-compose up` to start `elasticsearch` and `haystack-api` containers.
 This command will install all necessary packages, set up the environment, and launch both Elasticsearch and Haystack API.
+Mind that launching might take 2-3 minutes.

 ```bash
 docker-compose up
 ```

 Before continuing, test if everything is OK with the Haystack API by sending a cURL request to the `/initialized` endpoint.
-You can use the command line of your computer or tools like [Postman](https://www.postman.com/) to send cURL requests.
 If everything works fine, you will get `true` as a response.

 ```bash
 curl --request GET http://127.0.0.1:8000/initialized